 This month Trinity Baptist Church (TBC) celebrated their 75th anniversary.
-Located in the heart of Mariana, Florida, TBC began as a mission of First Baptist Church Mariana in 1942.
+Located in the heart of Marianna, Florida, TBC began as a mission of First Baptist Church Marianna in 1942.
 This church plant started originally as the “West End Mission” and had a Sunday service every other week until the plant became an official church.

 On February 6, 1944, the mission officially became known as Trinity Baptist Church.
 After this change was made the church continued to grow as the community was reached.
 By September of 1944, the church had elected their first deacons as well as building a church on the land given to them by FBC Mariana.